RL$^3$: Boosting Meta Reinforcement Learning via RL inside RL$^2$: Background and Notation

 \subsection{Reinforcement Learning}

-Reinforcement learning (RL) agents learn an optimal policy given an MDP with unknown dynamics using only transition and reward feedback.
+Reinforcement learning (RL) agents learn an optimal policy in an MDP with unknown dynamics using only transition and reward feedback.
 This is often done by incrementally estimating the optimal action-value function $Q^*(s,a)$~\citep{watkins1992q}, which satisfies the Bellman optimality equation $Q^*(s, a) = \mathbb{E}_{s'} [R(s, a) + \gamma \max_{a' \in A} Q^*(s', a')]$.
-In large or continuous state settings, it is popular to use deep neural networks to represent the action-value functions~\citep{mnih2015human}.
-We denote the vector representing the Q-estimates of all actions at state $s$ as $Q(s)$, and after $t$ feedback steps, as $Q^t (s)$.
+In large or continuous state spaces, it is common to use deep neural networks to represent the action-value function~\citep{mnih2015human}.
+We denote the vector of $Q$-estimates for all actions at state $s$ as $Q(s)$, and after $t$ feedback steps as $Q^t(s)$.
 Q-learning is known to converge asymptotically~\citep{sutton2018reinforcement}, provided each state-action pair is explored sufficiently.
-As a rough general statement, $||Q^t(s) - Q^*(s)||_{\infty}$ is proportional to $\approx \frac{1}{\sqrt{t}}$, with strong results on the convergence error available~\citep{szepesvari1997asymptotic,kearns1998finite,even2003learning}.
-The \emph{theoretical objective} in RL is to optimize the value of the final policy i.e., the cumulative reward per episode, disregarding the data cost incurred and the cumulative reward missed (or \textit{regret}) during learning due to suboptimal exploration.
+As a rough statement, $||Q^t(s) - Q^*(s)||_{\infty}$ is proportional to $\approx \frac{1}{\sqrt{t}}$, with strong results on convergence error available~\citep{szepesvari1997asymptotic,kearns1998finite,even2003learning}.
+Typically, the \emph{formal objective} in RL is to optimize the value of the final policy, i.e., the cumulative reward per episode, disregarding the cumulative reward missed (or \emph{regret}) during learning due to suboptimal actions taken by the \emph{behavior policy} used for exploration.